leonardlan/myTools/debug_checklist.md

 - Lower instances on existing renders
 - Create pool/group of machines for specific type of renders
 - Lower reservations.
 Maybe request less processors or memory.
+- If it's a fast render, temporarily assign it to a group of available machines

 ### Host not picking up jobs
 - `ping hostname`